radiantlogic-v8/documentation-new/documentation/context-builder-guide/concepts-and-utilities.md

 9. Enter a unique ID for this join profile and click **Finish**.

-10. If you need to [edit the join condition](#configuring-a-regular-join-with-objects-existing-in-an-external-ldap-server), select the join in the list of Join Profiles, click the Edit option and modify the relevant parameters.
+10. If you need to [edit the join condition](#configuring-a-regular-join-with-objects-existing-in-an-external-ldap-server), select the join in the list of Join Profiles, click Edit and modify the relevant parameters.

 11. Click **OK**.
 If you make any changes to the join condition, click **Save**.